casualsurvivors/casualsurvivors.github.io/content/sons of the forest/guides/golden mask/index.md

 {{< /lead >}}

 ## Golden Mask in Sons of the Forest
 The Golden Mask is a tool you can use to scare away certain cannibal tribes.
 Simply, the low-level cannibals who have eyes are likely to be frightened by your Golden Mask while in use.
-It has a better affects than the [Red Mask](/sons-of-the-forest/guides/red-mask/)
+It has better effects than the [Red Mask](/sons-of-the-forest/guides/red-mask/)

 ## Requirements to Obtain
 **Guest Keycard, Maintenance Keycard, Gun Rope, Rebreather, & Shovel** - Location 4 requires the [Gun Rope](/sons-of-the-forest/guides/rope-gun/), [Rebreather](/sons-of-the-forest/guides/rebreather/), [Shovel](/sons-of-the-forest/guides/shovel/), [Maintenance Keycard](/sons-of-the-forest/guides/maintenance-keycard/), and the [Guest Keycard](/sons-of-the-forest/guides/guest-keycard/) to access the bunker.